lemocla/neon-hangman/README.md

       Once clicked, the letter will be disabled until the game is finished.

-       > - I want to easily click on a letter so that I can find out if it is in the hidden word.
+       > - As a player playing the game, I want to easily click on a letter so that I can find out if it is in the hidden word.
-       > - I want to see the letters I’ve already clicked so that I don’t make incorrect guesses again.
+       > - As a player playing the game, I want to see the letters I’ve already clicked so that I don’t make incorrect guesses again.

        ![Interactive keyboard](documentation/screenshots/interactive_keyboard.png)